 At the very least, download and use a free template instead.
 They’re super easy to complete and will protect your app.

 Avoid Revising Your EULA To Seek Access To Personal Information

 Avoid having to issue revised EULAs that seek access to personal information or the specific monitoring of internet activity.

-End-users may not be pleased with the invasive use of their system resources by the software or service vendor.
+End-users may not be pleased with this type of invasive use of their system resources.

 Tips for Writing a Good EULA

 We’ve covered the don’ts, so now, let’s discuss helpful tips to follow while writing your EULA to create a good agreement that adequately protects your software.

 Our recommended EULA do’s include: